nutanix-japan/ntnxclusctl/docs/build_image.md

 1. Login to your workstation

-2. Ensure you have git installed
+1. Ensure you have git installed

     ```bash
-    yum install git
+    git version
     ```

-3. Clone this repository
+2. Clone this repository

     ```bash
     git clone https://github.com/kubernetes-sigs/image-builder.git
     ```

-4. Run the command to install Ansible and Packer
+3. Run the command to install Ansible and Packer

     ```bash
     cd image-builder/images/capi/
     make deps-nutanix
     ```

-5. Change to the following directory and provide your Nutanix Prism Central information.
+4. Change to the following directory and provide your Nutanix Prism Central information.
 This is where you will build and store the image

     ```bash
     cd packer/nutanix/
     vi nutanix.json
     ```

+    === "Template file"

         ```json
         {
          "force_deregister": "true",
          "nutanix_cluster_name": "Name of PE Cluster",
          "nutanix_endpoint": "Prism Central IP / FQDN",
          "nutanix_insecure": "true",
          "nutanix_password": "PrismCentral_Password",
          "nutanix_port": "9440",
          "nutanix_subnet_name": "Name of Subnet",
          "nutanix_username": "PrismCentral_Username",
          "scp_extra_vars": ""
         }
         ```
+    === "Sample file"

+        ```json
+        {
+         "force_deregister": "true",
+         "nutanix_cluster_name": "pe.example.com",
+         "nutanix_endpoint": "pc.example.com",
+         "nutanix_insecure": "true",
+         "nutanix_password": "XXXXXX",
+         "nutanix_port": "9440",
+         "nutanix_subnet_name": "MY-PE-SUBNET-VLAN-0",
+         "nutanix_username": "admin",
+         "scp_extra_vars": ""
+        }
+        ```

-6. Once this file is saved with your Nutanix cluster specific information.
-Run the following command to intialise and build the image.
+5. Once this file is saved with your Nutanix cluster specific information.
+Run the following command to intialise and build the ``ubuntu-2204`` image.

     ```bash
     make build-nutanix-ubuntu-2204
     ```
     !!!tip
            You can also logon to Prism Central UI to check the **Tasks** to see the Image build activities.

+           Feel free to build other OS images as well and use them as OS in your kubernetes clusters.

     ```bash title="Command output - This will take about 13 minutes"
     < output snipped　>